Sara Weisweaver, PhD; Rhyan Johnson; Sarah Fairweather; Alison Ma; Jordan Hoskins; Michael Petrochuk 1

 Sample set 11

-Periods, commas, ellipses, and colons are slowed to create a moment of pause while preserving each text's prosody.
+Periods, commas, ellipses, and colons are slowed to create a moment of pause while preserving

 Speaker: Cameron S.